df49b9cd/Dixie/docs/roadmap.md

-# Project Nika — Implementation Roadmap
+# Project Dixie — Implementation Roadmap

 > Time boxes are indicative and assume parallel effort across the TypeScript and .NET tracks.